McDermott-Group/LabRAD/README.md

 # McDermott-Group
 This repository will hold much of the software used and/or created by the McDermott Lab at UW Madison (Physics).
+Proper credit should go to those in the Martinis group at UCSB for their development of LabRAD, which forms the base of much of our code here.
+Indeed, many of these files were taken directly from their code, and sometimes edited slightly to fit our needs.

 INSTALLATION: